HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="pages-with-invalid-HTML-in-head.png",
-  caption="Invalid HTML in `<head>`.", description="A bar chart depicting 21.51% of desktop and 22.30% of mobile pages have invalid HTML elements in `<head>` of the page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=792944292&format=interactive", sheets_gid="1932961327", sql_file="invalid-head-sites-2024.sql"
+  caption="Invalid HTML in `<head>`.", description="A bar chart depicting 21.5% of desktop and 22.3% of mobile pages have invalid HTML elements in <head> of the page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=792944292&format=interactive", sheets_gid="1932961327", sql_file="invalid-head-sites-2024.sql"
   )
 }}

 In 2024, 22.3% of mobile pages had `<head>` breaking invalid HTML elements.
 That was a 98% increase from 2022’s rate of 12.6%.
-On the other hand, desktop pages with invalid HTML in the `<head>` increased from 12.7% to 21.51% in 2024.
+On the other hand, desktop pages with invalid HTML in the `<head>` increased from 12.7% to 21.5% in 2024.

 {{ figure_markup(
   caption="mobiles pages contained invalid HTML elements in the `<head>`",